intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/configuration/grids.md

 To see action in grid context-menu it should be added to grid configuration.

-Example for Open In Office actions:
+Example for Open In Office 365 action:

 ```xml
 <Grid ID="document_search" enableColumnReorder="false" groupSearchResults="false">